The Truth About Gay Porn Addiction: What You’re Really Craving

 I also had a heart craving real connection.

-And body that didn’t know how to feel without intensity.
+And I had a body that didn’t know how to feel without intensity.

 Is Porn Addiction Real?